 Course structure & delivery

 The BSc (Hons) Nutrition with Professional Practice course is a three-year course where you will study units totalling 360 credits.
 Lectures, seminars and group tutorials are used to deliver most of the academic content of the units on the course.
 You will also be expected to undertake a significant amount of independent study.
 Lecturers, researchers and practitioners are used deliver high-quality, research-based teaching.
-A detailed overview of the course structure, including the level and credit weighting of each unit as you progress through the course, will be available in the Course Information Form available to download from this page shortly.
+A detailed overview of the course structure, including the level and credit weighting of each unit as you progress through the course, can be found in the Course Information Form available to download from this page.

-More information can be found in the Course Information Form available to download from this page shortly.
+More information can be found in the Course Information Form available to download from this page.

 Assessment & feedback

 The assessment strategy aims to ensure the course is robust, reliable, valid and fair, and has been designed to ensure that the learning outcomes of the course are comprehensively achieved and that students become safe and competent nutrition professionals.
 The ability to combine theoretical and practical skills is essential and so the assessment tools chosen reflect the type of knowledge or skills nutrition professionals require, helping students to build confidence in applying their learning effectively.
 The assessment programme reflects this with a mixture of academic and practical assessment tools and examinations.